mengzhuo/personal-Vim/README.md

 ## Highlights
 + SuperTab for autocompletion
-+ Jedi for doc/source browsing
++ Jedi for Python completion doc/source browsing
 + Synatax for Python synatax check
 + CtrlP for file browsing